zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Tim says, however, “It’s my job” – in other words, reading magazines is his work.
 He says, “I’m tasked with spotting new trends.”
 A c ouple of interesting words and phrases there.
 Let’s start with the verb “to be tas ked (tasked) with” something.
 “To be tasked with” something is a phrasal verb mea ning to be given the job to do something or, more generally, to be responsible for something, for doing something.
 You could say, “I’m tasked with getting milk at the store,” meaning someone told you (probably your wife) to get some m ore milk at the store – or cheese, or butter, or meat, or chicken, or whatever .

 The verb “to spot” (spot) means to identify somethi ng, especially something that might be difficult to see or to find.
 A “trend” (tr end) is something that has become popular recently.
-We often talk about “trends” on t he Internet – things that people are doing now.
+We often talk about “trends” on the Internet – things that people are doing now.
 This is especially popular with youn g people.
 Trends in fashion, trends in music – what’s popular now or what has be en popular recently.
 Those are all trends.

 Heidi says, “And you do that,” meaning you spot new  trends, “by reading magazines with your feet up?”
 “With your feet up” m eans just what it says.
 You are putting your feet up on a chair or on your desk  as a way of relaxing.
 Some people like to put their feet up when they relax.
 I n general, the expression “to put your feet up” means to relax, be calm, not work too  hard.
 Heidi is saying that Tim doesn’t look like he’s working very hard.